Cultivating Perfection: Mysticism and Self-transformation in Early Quanzhen Daoism (Brill, 2007)

 The Daoist Tradition: An Introduction (Bloomsbury Academic, 2013)

 An integrated and comprehensive introduction to Daoism as an indigenous Chinese and now global religious tradition.
-This is the primary historical overview and foundational interpretive framework for understanding Daoism used in the Daoist Foundation community.
+This is the primary historical overview and foundational interpretive framework for understanding Daoism used in the Daoist Foundation community as well as the textbook for ADS First-Year Training.
 Access Supplemental Materials.

 Daoism: A Guide for the Perplexed (Bloomsbury Academic, 2014)